freaks-dev/taste-fdm/README.md

 4. **Included Inter Font:** The modified theme includes the Inter font, which can be used locally for the website without requiring any additional configuration.
 This addition enhances the visual appeal and typographic choices available to website creators.

 5. **Updated Position of Website Updated Date:** The updated date information, previously located in the hero section, has been moved to the footer.
 This change improves the overall layout and consistency of the theme.
+Additionally, website owners have the option to disable the display of the website's last updated date if desired.

 6. **Reduced Footer Height:** The theme now offers a reduced footer height to optimize spacing, ensuring a more aesthetically pleasing and streamlined layout.